skyla643/skyla643/README.md

 ## 🕯 Join the Blood Pact *(Soon)*

-A terminal.
-A trial.
-A belief system.
+A hidden terminal.
+A challenge of faith.
-> Not just code.
-A philosophy.
+> **This is more than a repo.
+It’s a belief system wrapped in code.**

 ---